-The Partner Representative is asked to authorise Board Representatives to approve the re-appointment of Moore Kingston Smith LLP as auditor for the Company for the year to 31 December 2022.
-Section 485 of the Companies Act 2006, as applied by Regulation 36 of the Liability Partnerships (Accounts and Audit) (Application of Companies Act 2006) Regulations 2008, requires the Members to appoint or re-appoint an auditor.

-For the auditor appointed to the Company, the Partner Representative also asked to authorise the Board Representatives to fix the auditors' remuneration for the year to 31 December 2022.
+- 2. The Partner Representative is asked to authorise the Council's Board Representatives to the Company to approve the re-appointment of Moore Kingston Smith LLP as auditor for the Company for the year to 31 December 2022.
+Section 485 of the Companies Act 2006, as applied by Regulation 36 of the Liability Partnerships (Accounts and Audit) (Application of Companies Act 2006) Regulations 2008, requires the Members to appoint or re-appoint an auditor. - 3.
+For the auditor appointed to the Company, the Partner Representative is also asked to authorise the Board Representatives to the Company to fix the auditors' remuneration for the year to 31 December 2022.
 Section 492 of the Companies Act 2006, as applied by Regulation 37 of the Liability Partnerships (Accounts and Audit) (Application of Companies Act 2006) Regulations 2008, requires the remuneration of an auditor appointed by the Company to be fixed by the Members of the Company.